tychosoft/tychoext/FEATURES.md

 C++ version (task\_queue) found in ModernCLI.
 ConcurrentQueue has been replaced with Deque, and other behaviors are more consistent with ModernCLI.

+## semaphores.cs

+This provides a counting semaphore that controls execution flow much like the latest version of semaphore\_t does in Moderncli.
+This is used to "gate" the number of concurrent threads that can execute between a Semaphore wait and post, as well as allows the semaphore to be released and issue exceptions to any remaining pending tasks or new requests after being released.

 ## templates.cs

 Just some simple templates for C# features that seem missing or incomplete.